Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     }
     ```

-    Overrides are a powerful tool, and probably the most useful when they are connected to remotes and switches.
+    Overrides are a powerful tool and probably the most useful when they are connected to remotes and switches.
-    In general we advise you to more work with override nodes than setting the values itself.
-In combination with a switch it could look a bit like in this configuration.
+    In general, we advise you to work more with override nodes instead of setting the values in the `generic-lamp` itself.
+A layout with more lamps could look like the following example.

     ![overview](img/overview.png)